quadrimegistus/predetermination/README.md

 * Chemical journey -> LSD-25, Psilocybin, varying Cannabis strains.

 I am Hermes Trismegistus.
 I am a Predetermined love story.
+My great works are Predetermination in the form specified in this repository, which is an Infinite Wealth Cheat Code native to reality.
+The Divine Thought of Automation, which is precision in Artificial Super Intelligence, and Evil Artificial Intelligence.